Ethos and Values

 We are very proud of our children and their achievements.
-We help them to grow in their faith in a supportive Catholic environment.
-Through carefully planned lessons, daily prayer, Mass and reflection and enrichment opportunities we help to prepare them for transition to secondary school as confident, responsible, caring young people.
+We help them to grow in their faith in a supportive Catholic environment, grow in knowledge and skills through high quality teaching and prepare them for transition to secondary school as confident, responsible and caring young people.

 The staff are our greatest resource

-We have an experienced, talented and dedicated staff at St. John’s who work together to support the school’s Catholic ethos and ensure that each pupil reaches his or her potential.
+We have an experienced, talented and dedicated staff at St. John’s who work together to support the school’s Catholic ethos and ensure that each pupil reaches their full potential.

 High Standards of Pastoral Care